• Free shipping on all orders

 DIY outdoor dog ramp

 Sometimes, space can be limited on the stairs.
-In particular, if your outside stairs are only as wide as a doorframe, it won’t be practical to put in a permanent or semi-permanent ramp.
-Your dog will have easy access to the house and the yard, but it will prevent you and others from being granted the same access.
+In particular, putting in a permanent or semi-permanent ramp isn’t practical if your outside stairs are only as wide as a doorframe.
 In these cases, a removable and inexpensive doggie ramp provides a feasible alternative.
-The ramp is lightweight enough that it can be lifted and moved but stable enough to provide safe passage.
+The ramp is lightweight so that it can be lifted and moved but stable enough to provide safe passage.

 Divider 2

-An outdoor dog ramp can provide access for senior dogs, those with mobility problems, or for breeds like the dachshund, which has natural access problems caused by its long back.
-It’s possible to create a portable ramp that can be added or removed, as required, or something more permanent and, if you don’t have a lot of space on the stairs, you can always construct something that runs next to the stairs and enables everybody to be able to easily get up and down.
+An outdoor dog ramp can provide access for senior dogs, those with mobility problems, or breeds like the dachshund.
+It’s possible to create a portable ramp that can be added or removed, as required, or something more permanent.
+If you don’t have a lot of space on the stairs, you can always construct a ramp that runs next to them and enables everybody to easily get up and down.

 Featured Image Credit: Felix Mizioznikov, Shutterstock